 Delta Airlines – has a baffling ad, also text-based which says ‘Enjoy Buda – Fly to Pest.’
 No doubt this is something to do with an offer on trips to Hungary.
 But what does it say?
 Aren’t we clever, we know that Budapest was once two separate towns?
 Won’t people going to Hungary already know that?
 And if they don’t, will they care?
 Perhaps the aim is to get us talking since it’s so odd, but how does this help actual ticket sales?

 Cingular – one of the disadvantages of advertising is that it’s source biased.
 You are bound to say your product or service is fabulous.
 The audience knows this so discounts your message.
 Given that dynamic, Cingular is running a series of ads which simply state ‘Cingular is the best network in the Bay Area’.
 Just a plain statement.
 Not according to some third party, just their own opinion.
 Why?
 It’s yet another text-heavy ad which is out of keeping with the brand entirely.
 Doesn’t this say more about Cingular’s opinion of the intelligence of its audience than it does about the network.

-These are great companies, but it does go to show we all run short of ideas sometimes.
+These are great companies, but it does go to show we all run short of ideas sometimes, I wish they would have used the Super Cheap Signs company to create their signs, they would have been a lot better.
 Given these spots costs about $30,000 per month, it’s an expensive way to prove it though.